ebd622/docs/cert_chain.md

 **Root certificate** includes a public key which is used to verify a signuture.
 Root certificate *doen't include* a private key.

 **Intermediate certificate** is issued by a root certificate authority (CA) and used to issue end-entity certificates.
+It includes both private and public keys.

-It includes both private and public keys
+**End-entity certificate** is issued by intermediate certificate.
+It can be either a client a server certificate.
+It includes both private and public keys.

 ## Chain of trust
 <p align="center">